vuejs/pinia/docs/core-concepts/actions.md

 # Actions

 Actions are the equivalent of [methods](https://v3.vuejs.org/guide/data-methods.html#methods) in components.
-They can be defined with the `actions` property in `defineStore()` and it's a perfect place to define business logic:
+They can be defined with the `actions` property in `defineStore()` and they are perfect to define business logic:

 ```js
 export const useStore = defineStore({